advanced-web-design/first-pull-request/README.md

 # first-pull-request

-> This is a repo for students to practice making a pull request
+> A repo for students to practice making a pull request

 ## Step 1: Fork & Clone the Repository